Saint Oscar Romero of El Salvador

 Romero saw that the people in power in his country were violent men.
 The wealthy families supported this violent government.
 Death squads committed murder in the cities while soldiers killed as they wished in the countryside.
 Romero was sad and angry because so many people were being hurt.

 During this time, the poor people suffered the most.
 Romero spoke out against the soldiers and the government who were attacking the poor.
 Romero believed that the church needed to work to change the government, because the government was going against the teachings of Jesus.
-Archbishop Romero used his sermons to call for peace.
+Saint Romero used his sermons to call for peace.

 Crowds of poor people came to listen to Romero in person, and others crowded around their radios to hear him.
 His message to the victims of violence was that Jesus was suffering in them.
 His message to the murderers was that they were crucifying Jesus when they killed others, and that even though they killed people, God still loved them.